 The agency says this increased demand for dollar-denominated securities has boosted the value of the dollar.

-Also contributing to the rise in the value of the dollar, according to the chief economist at High Frequency Economics, Rubella Farooqui, is that despite concerns about a possible recession in the United States, “the US economy is in a stronger position compared to Europe.”
+Also contributing to the rise in the value of the dollar, according to the chief economist at High Frequency Economics, Rubella Farooqui, is that despite concerns regarding a possible recession in the United States, “the US economy is in a stronger position compared to Europe.”

 This year, the value of the euro has fallen largely due to growing fears that the 19 countries that use this currency will plunge into recession.